Deothrin/howto/couchdb.md

 To make this work I set apache to listen on 127.0.0.1:80 and 192.168.56.1:80 as well as 192.168.56.1:5984 and created virtual host entries for each of these.
 The first two I pointed to different document roots and confirmed that they delivered different indexes.
 (This was just to test how ip based virtual hosts worked)
 The last virtualhost I configured with a ProxyPass from / to http://localhost:5984.

+The reason for all of this was the couchdb guide started showing post examples using json in curl which is no fun to enter on the windows command line.
+Much nicer to do that in bash in a vm.
+(Remember to check out bash on Windows, too)